strangerstudios/pmpro-sitewide-sales/dev-info.md

 Place to write up next steps or what's left to do

-- Landing page CPT, or settings/meta for landing page
-- Dropdown on Reports needs afixin
 - Implementing discount code stats in core and using that graph
 - Adding links to confirmation pages and emails
 - Finalize settings/cpt page layouts